CreativeMaladjustment/stelligent-u-020201208/04-vpcs/README.md

 Even though this is a valuable foundation, we have more important things for you to learn._

+> route table doesn't have "Confirm that there's a route to Amazon S3 using the gateway VPC endpoint." from the guide / not sure how to add this in cnf

 ### Retrospective 4.2

 #### Question: Corporate Networks

 _How would you integrate your VPC with a corporate network?_

+> direct connect / allow only corporate public ip in to vpc / add a site to site VPN... / a vpn appliance?

 ## Further Reading